 A rotating propeller may cause death or a serious injury.
 Shut off the engine when there are people in the water near the boat.
 Do not reboard the boat when the engine is running.
 Do not use the engine's cavitation plates for reboarding the boat.
+Risk of injury or material damage.
 Do not lock or block the bathing ladder hatch.
 Do not drive the boat when the bathing ladder is down.